desi-ivanova/starter-academic/content/publication/ivanova-2022-causal-eval/index.md

 abstract: The real-world testing of decisions made using causal machine learning models is an essential prerequisite for their successful application.
 We focus on evaluating and improving contextual treatment assignment decisions--these are personalised treatments applied to e.g. customers, each with their own contextual information, with the aim of maximising a reward.
 In this paper we introduce a model-agnostic framework for gathering data to evaluate and improve contextual decision making through Bayesian Experimental Design.
 Specifically, our method is used for the data-efficient evaluation of the regret of past treatment assignments.
 Unlike approaches such as A/B testing, our method avoids assigning treatments that are known to be highly sub-optimal, whilst engaging in some exploration to gather pertinent information.
 We achieve this by introducing an information-based design objective, which we optimise end-to-end.
 Our method applies to discrete and continuous treatments.
 Comparing our information-theoretic approach to baselines in several simulation studies demonstrates the superior performance of our proposed approach.

 # Summary.
 An optional shortened abstract.
 summary: Our method is used for the data-efficient evaluation of the regret of past treatment assignments.
 Unlike approaches such as A/B testing, our method avoids assigning treatments that are known to be highly sub-optimal, whilst engaging in some exploration to gather pertinent information.
-We achieve this by introducing an information-based design objective, which we optimise end-to-end..
+We achieve this by introducing an information-based design objective, which we optimise end-to-end.

 tags: []